ReeceSmith14/Personal-Portfolio-Website/README.md

 ## Technologies Used

-- [Online-Convert.com](hhttps://image.online-convert.com/convert-to-ico) to convert a .png to an .ico.
+- [Online-Convert.com](https://image.online-convert.com/convert-to-ico) to convert a .png to a .ico.
 This .ico file was used as a favicon to appear next to the title in the browser tab.
 - [HTML](https://en.wikipedia.org/wiki/HTML) for the website content.
 - [Bootstrap](https://getbootstrap.com/) framework for the intial styling and responsivness.
 - [CSS](https://en.wikipedia.org/wiki/CSS) to futher style and customise the webpage.